ST10471529/Mealapp/README.md

 ### GitHub Actions:
 I used GitHub Actions to automate building and deployment, which includes:

-- Running automated **tests** to ensure the app’s functionality.
+- Running and ensuring the tests ran smoothly to ensure the app’s functionality.
-- Compiling the app into **APK** and **AAB** files, which are the formats required for distribution.
+- Compiling the app into a APK file, which are the formats required for distribution.
-- Uploading these build artifacts to GitHub for easy access.
+- The upload of these build artifacts to GitHub for ease of access for marking.

-The workflow builds, tests, and delivers the APK/AAB files automatically whenever I make changes to my code.
+The workflow builds, tests, and delivers the APK files automatically whenever I make changes to my code.
 ```

 ```